Pratt Institute: Brooklyn campus

 The entire campus is open to the public as park space during the daytime.
-Throughout the campus, many contemporary sculptures fill the gardens and landscape, making the campus home to the largest sculpture park in New York City.
-The Pratt Sculpture Park, founded in 1999, is the largest contemporary sculpture park in New York City and includes more than 40 pieces at any given time installed across the 25-acre campus in Brooklyn.
-Some of the artists who have loaned their work to the park include Shin Sang Ho, Mark di Suvero, Donald Lipski, Tom Otterness, Richard Serra, Takashi Soga, Gunnar Theel, and Allan Wexler.
+Throughout the campus, many contemporary sculptures fill the gardens and landscape.
+The Pratt Sculpture Park, founded in 1999, is the largest contemporary sculpture park in New York City, and includes more than 40 pieces at any given time installed across the 25-acre campus in Brooklyn.
+Artists who have loaned their work to the park include Shin Sang Ho, Mark di Suvero, Donald Lipski, Tom Otterness, Richard Serra, Takashi Soga, Gunnar Theel, and Allan Wexler.